-The syndrome is likely due to a complex pathogenesis rather than a specific disease entity, although the greatest consensus appears to be that there is a biomechanical component (causing increased bone medullary pressure) and possibly a vascular component.
-There appears to be a hereditary predisposition, indicated by the sharp decrease in incidence of the disease in Dutch Warmbloods following the disallowance of stallions with severe navicular changes to be certified for breeding.
+The pathophysiology of navicular disease is unknown.
+The syndrome is likely due to a complex pathogenesis rather than a specific disease entity, although the greatest consensus appears to support a biomechanical component (causing increased bone medullary pressure) and possibly a vascular component.
+There appears to be a hereditary predisposition, indicated by the sharp decrease in incidence of the disease in Dutch Warmbloods after certification of stallions with severe navicular changes for breeding was disallowed.
 It is considered to be a disease of the more mature riding horse, commonly not appearing until 8–10 yr of age.
+Navicular disease is overrepresented in some breeds (eg, Warmblood horses, Quarter Horses, and Thoroughbreds) and rare in others (eg, Arabians, Friesians).
+It is usually a progressively deteriorating condition after onset.
 Conformation of the distal limb is likely to play a large role in the disease process and degree of lameness.
 Excessive pressure on the navicular bone occurs with a “broken back” hoof-pastern axis, usually accompanied by an underrun heel and excessively long toe.
 This conformation, leading to excessive concussion between the flexor tendon and the navicular bone, may also cause navicular bursitis, with direct damage to the fibrocartilage of the flexor surface and the collagenous surface of the flexor tendon itself.

 Clinical Findings and Diagnosis

 The disease is usually insidious in onset.
 An intermittent lameness is manifest early in the course of the disease.
 Because disease is bilateral, there may be no obvious head nod to the lameness when the horse is trotted in a straight line, with only a shortened stride present.
-Lameness is usually exacerbated by lungeing the horse in a circle, with the inside foot usually exhibiting the greatest lameness.
-In early stages of the disease, the lameness may not be visible even at a lunge until a nerve block is performed on 1 of the 2 digits (ie, the 2 lame feet cancel each other out).
+Lameness is usually exacerbated by lungeing the horse in a circle in both directions, with the inside foot usually exhibiting the greatest lameness.
+In early stages of the disease, the lameness may not be visible even at a lunge until a nerve block is performed on one of the two digits (ie, the two lame feet cancel each other out).
 A flexion test of the distal forelimb may produce a transient exacerbation of lameness.

-Clinical diagnosis is mainly based on the presentation of the animal (age, breed commonly at risk), and, importantly, on the lameness examination including a characteristic response to palmar digital nerve anesthesia.
-The horses are rarely positive to hoof testers (11% positive in one study).
-The lameness can be eliminated by palmar digital nerve block.
-However, as this nerve block anesthetizes the entire sole and coffin joint in addition to the heel, response to the block itself is not diagnostic.
+Clinical diagnosis is mainly based on presentation of the horse (age, breed commonly at risk) and, importantly, on the lameness examination, including a characteristic response to palmar digital nerve anesthesia.
+These horses are rarely positive to hoof testers (11% positive in one study).
+The lameness can be eliminated by palmar digital nerve block, except in some horses with extensive secondary moderate to severe damage to the deep digital flexor tendon (pain can radiate proximal to the palmer digital nerve block with this pathology).
+However, because this nerve block anesthetizes the entire sole and coffin joint in addition to the heel, response to the block itself is not diagnostic.
 A transfer of lameness to the other forelimb, which also is eliminated by a palmar digital nerve block, is necessary for a tentative diagnosis of navicular disease.
-Anesthesia of the navicular bursa is much more specific, but is not commonly performed during a lameness examination due to the pain involved and complexity of the injection (usually done under radiographic guidance).
+Anesthesia of the navicular bursa is much more specific but is not as commonly performed during a lameness examination because of the pain involved in performing the injection (needle passes through the deep digital flexor tendon) and the complexity of the injection (usually done under radiographic guidance).
 Radiographic changes are variable and do not always correlate with the severity of lameness.
-Thus, they are not as important in the diagnosis as the lameness examination.
-Radiographs may demonstrate a range of degenerative changes involving the navicular bone: marginal enthesiophytes, enlarged synovial fossae (so-called vascular channels) and cysts due to loss of medullary trabecular bone, and flexor surface changes (observed on “skyline” view), including erosions and loss of a defined cortex.
+Thus, they may not be as important in the diagnosis as the lameness examination (although they can be).
+Radiographs may demonstrate a range of degenerative changes involving the navicular bone: marginal enthesiophytes, enlarged synovial fossae (so-called vascular channels) of variable size and cysts due to loss of medullary trabecular bone, general sclerosis of the medullary cavity, and flexor surface changes (observed on “skyline” radiographic view), including erosions and loss of a defined cortex.

 Because the condition is both chronic and degenerative, it can be managed in some horses but not cured.
 The most common effective treatments include NSAID administration and corrective shoeing.
-Phenylbutazone is the most commonly used NSAID, but must be used with caution due to adverse effects (renal and GI injury).
-If used daily, it may be best to take the animal off the drug one day a week to allow the body to clear some of the accumulated drug; the horse can be given flunixin for that day.
-A safer option is the COX-2-selective NSAID firocoxib, which is fairly effective for orthopedic and articular pain.
+Phenylbutazone is the most commonly used NSAID, but it must be used with caution because of adverse effects (renal and GI injury).
+If used daily, it may be best to take the horse off the drug one day a week to allow the body to clear some of the accumulated drug; the horse can be given flunixin for that day.
+Another option in horses at increased risk of NSAID complications is the COX-2-selective NSAID firocoxib, which is fairly effective for orthopedic and articular pain.
 With severe lameness, rest is indicated.

 Foot care should include trimming and shoeing that restores normal phalangeal alignment and balance; response to corrective shoeing commonly takes ~2 wk.
 The principal object of shoeing is to decrease the pressure on the navicular bone.
 The shoeing technique that most effectively decreases pressure on the navicular area is raising the heel (usually performed with wedge pads or a wedged shoe).
 Rolling the toe of the shoe further relieves the pressure on the navicular bone.
-The egg bar shoe does not decrease navicular pressure in sound horses on a hard surface, but has been reported to effectively decrease forces on the navicular bone in some horses with navicular disease or collapsed heels.
-Additionally, egg bar shoes are likely to more effectively decrease forces on the navicular area on soft surfaces (that horses are normally worked on); they work somewhat like a snowshoe and do not allow the heel to sink as deeply as a foot with a standard shoe would.
+The egg bar shoe does not decrease navicular pressure in sound horses on a hard surface but has been reported to effectively decrease forces on the navicular bone in some horses with navicular disease or collapsed heels.
+Additionally, egg bar shoes are likely to more effectively decrease forces on the navicular area on soft surfaces (that horses are normally worked on); they are purported to work somewhat like a snowshoe by not allowing the heel to sink as deeply into a soft surface as a foot with a standard shoe would.
 Natural balance shoes are ineffective at decreasing navicular pressure.

 Injection of the coffin joint with corticosteroids will markedly improve soundness in ~⅓ of horses (for an average of 2 mo), whereas injection of corticosteroid into the navicular bursa is reported to resolve the lameness for an average of 4 mo in 80% of horses that do not respond to standard treatments (phenylbutazone, shoeing, and coffin joint injection).
 Increased incidence of rupture of the deep digital flexor tendon has been reported with multiple intrabursal injections.
 Isoxsuprine hydrochloride is ineffective as a vasodilator when administered orally and has little therapeutic value.

 Palmar digital neurectomy may provide pain relief and prolong the usefulness of the horse, but no neurectomy should be considered curative.
 Digital neurectomy has a high incidence of severe complications such as painful neuroma formation and rupture of the deep digital flexor tendon.
-Other surgical procedures for navicular disease are unproven.
+Catastrophic injury to the distal limb in horses brought back to a high level of athletics after neurectomy has resulted in death of the rider.
+Other surgical procedures for navicular disease are unproved.

-Although the prognosis is guarded to poor, a carefully designed therapeutic regimen can prolong the usefulness of most horses, and the competitive status of many.
-Over months or years, the majority of affected horses reach a point of nonresponsiveness to treatment.
+Although the prognosis is guarded to poor, a carefully designed therapeutic regimen, including corrective shoeing, NSAID therapy, and navicular bursa injections (and/or possibly coffin joint injections), can prolong the usefulness of most horses and the competitive status of many.
+Over months or years, most affected horses reach a point of nonresponsiveness to treatment.